git-srinath/DMS3.0/doc/TARGET_CONNECTION_IMPLEMENTATION_COMPLETE.md

 #### **2.4: `backend/modules/mapper/mapper.py`**

 **Changes:**
-- Added `/get-connections` API endpoint to fetch active connections from `DWDBCONDTLS`
+- Added `/get-connections` API endpoint to fetch active connections from `DMS_DBCONDTLS`
 - Updated `save_to_db()` to extract and pass `targetConnectionId` to `create_update_mapping()`
 - Updated `get_by_reference()` to include `targetConnectionId` in the response